leothorp/fullstack-typescript-starter/README.md

 - a frontend client (`services/client`)
 - a backend API service (`services/server`)

-The `packages` directory is meant for shared internal libraries/configuration.
+The `packages` directory is used for shared internal libraries/configuration.
 Currently:

 - baseline for per-package eslint config (`packages/eslint-config-shared`)
 - baseline for per-package TypeScript config (`packages/tsconfig`)